NiyiOsinowo/Optimal-Control/Systems/README.md

 The goal of this section is to develop a fundamental understanding of what Optimal Control(OC) problems are, their defining characteristics and how to model and represent them.
 This section will consist of an overview of the core concepts behind optimal control theory and outline it's connection other fields of knowledge.

-To have a better understanding of OC problems I will begin by providing an overview of the core concepts behind optimal control theory including Dynamical Systems, Control Theory, Game Theory and Optimization Problems.
+To have a better understanding of OC problems I will begin by providing an overview of the core concepts behind optimal control theory including Dynamical Systems, Control Theory and Optimization Problems.

 # Introduction <a id ="1"></a>
 An Optimal Control problem is fundamentally an optimization problem that involves finding the best possible control strategy for a system to achieve a desired outcome over a specified time horizon.
 The goal is to find the optimal **control inputs** that minimize or maximize a **performance criterion**, subject to **constraints** on the system's dynamics and the control inputs.

+An optimal control problem can be thought of as a combination of a control problem and optimization problem on a dynamical system.

 ## Dynamical Systems <a id ="2"></a>
+The foundation of an optimal control problem is a dynamical system, which describes how the system's state evolves over time.
 Dynamical systems are mathematical models that describe how a system's state changes over time.
-Dynamical systems can exhibit a wide range of behaviors, including stability, chaos, and oscillation, depending on the system's parameters and initial conditions.
+A dynamical system can be modelled in different ways depending on the complexity of the dynamics and other properties of the system but are most commonly represented mathematically by differential equations.
 The behaviour of dynamical systems are typically expressed as Ordinary Differential Equations(ODEs), which allows us to easily analyse the behaviour of the system by analysing the ODE.

-In the topic of Dynamical Systems I will cover
-1) Basic Terminology of Dynamical Systems
-2) Types of dynamical systems.
-3) Challenges that may arise when modelling a dynamical system
+The dynamics provide the constraints within which the system must operate.

+The first step to solving an optimal control problem is system identification(i.e. the process of understanding and modelling the behavior/dynamics of the system).

 ### Basic terminology of dynamical systems <a id ="3"></a>